Athletic Therapy Frequently Asked Questions (FAQ)

 -

-Athletic Therapy is a branch of healthcare that specializes in the assessment, treatment, and rehabilitation of acute and chronic musculoskeletal injuries (muscles, bones, joints, tendons, ligaments)
+Athletic Therapy is a branch of healthcare that specializes in the assessment, treatment, and rehabilitation of acute (sudden or recent) and chronic (months - years) musculoskeletal injuries (muscles, bones, joints, tendons, ligaments)

 To become a Certified Athletic Therapist, an individual must